algolia/algoliasearch-client-android/README.md

 #### Geo-search Parameters

- * **aroundLatitudeLongitude(float, float, int)**: Search for entries around a given latitude/longitude.<br/>You specify the maximum distance in meters with the **radius** parameter.<br/>At indexing, you should specify the geo location of an object with the `_geoloc` attribute in the form ` {"_geoloc":{"lat":48.853409, "lng":2.348800}} `.
+ * **aroundLatitudeLongitude(float, float)**: Search for entries around a given latitude/longitude.<br/>The maximum distance is automatically guessed depending of the density of the area but you also manually specify the maximum distance in meters with the **radius** parameter.<br/>At indexing, you should specify the geo location of an object with the `_geoloc` attribute in the form ` {"_geoloc":{"lat":48.853409, "lng":2.348800}} `.
  * **aroundLatitudeLongitude(float, float, int, int)**: Search for entries around a given latitude/longitude with a given precision for ranking.
-For example, if you set precision=100, two objects that are a distance of less than 100 meters will be considered as identical for the "geo" ranking parameter.
+For example, if you set aroundPrecision=100, the distances will be considered by ranges of 100m, for example all distances 0 and 100m will be considered as identical for the "geo" ranking parameter.

- * **aroundLatitudeLongitudeViaIP(int)**: Search for entries around the latitude/longitude automatically computed from user IP address.<br/>You specify the maximum distance in meters with the **radius** parameter.<br/>At indexing, you should specify the geo location of an object with the `_geoloc` attribute in the form ` {"_geoloc":{"lat":48.853409, "lng":2.348800}} `.
+ * **aroundLatitudeLongitudeViaIP()**: Search for entries around the latitude/longitude automatically computed from user IP address.<br/>The radius is automatically guessed based on density but you can also specify it manually with the **radius** parameter (optional).<br/>At indexing, you should specify the geo location of an object with the `_geoloc` attribute in the form ` {"_geoloc":{"lat":48.853409, "lng":2.348800}} `.
  * **aroundLatitudeLongitudeViaIP(int, int)**: Search for entries around a latitude/longitude automatically computed from user IP address with a given precision for ranking.
 For example if you set precision=100, two objects that are a distance of less than 100 meters will be considered as identical for the "geo" ranking parameter.

- * **insideBoundingBox**: Search entries inside a given area defined by the two extreme points of a rectangle (defined by 4 floats: p1Lat,p1Lng,p2Lat,p2Lng).<br/>For example, `insideBoundingBox=47.3165,4.9665,47.3424,5.0201`).<br/>At indexing, you should specify the geo location of an object with the _geoloc attribute in the form `{"_geoloc":{"lat":48.853409, "lng":2.348800}}`.
+ * **insideBoundingBox**: Search entries inside a given area defined by the two extreme points of a rectangle (defined by 4 floats: p1Lat,p1Lng,p2Lat,p2Lng).<br/>For example, `insideBoundingBox=47.3165,4.9665,47.3424,5.0201`).<br/>At indexing, you should specify geoloc of an object with the _geoloc attribute (in the form `"_geoloc":{"lat":48.853409, "lng":2.348800}` or `"_geoloc":[{"lat":48.853409, "lng":2.348800},{"lat":48.547456, "lng":2.972075}]` if you have several geo-locations in your record).
+You can use several bounding boxes (OR) by passing more than 4 values.
+For example instead of having 4 values you can pass 8 to use or OR between two bounding boxes.
+ * **insidePolygon**: Search entries inside a given area defined by a set of points (defined by a minimum of 6 floats: p1Lat,p1Lng,p2Lat,p2Lng,p3Lat,p3Long).<br/>For example, `insideBoundingBox=47.3165,4.9665,47.3424,5.0201`).<br/>At indexing, you should specify geoloc of an object with the _geoloc attribute (in the form `"_geoloc":{"lat":48.853409, "lng":2.348800}` or `"_geoloc":[{"lat":48.853409, "lng":2.348800},{"lat":48.547456, "lng":2.972075}]` if you have several geo-locations in your record).

 #### Parameters to Control Results Content